adaltas/node-shell/doc/config/main.md

 ## Description

 Main is what is left once the option and the commands have been extracted.
-Like options, "main" is defined at the "config" level or for each command.
+Like with `options`, the `main` property is defined at the application level or for each command.

 ## Definition

-The `main` parameter is defined at the application and at the command level.
-It is an object with the following properties:
+The `main` property is declared as an object with the following properties:

 * `name` (string)
   The name of the main property.